 Teleworking employees must select and have approved a designated alternative worksite at which most telework shall be performed.
 Prior approval is required from the supervisor to work temporarily from a location other than the previously approved alternative work site.

-The OE may establish telework as a condition of employment based on business need when it is in the state’s best interest as determined and documented by the agency..
-This requirement must be included for all new hires when the position is advertised and in correspondence offering employment.
+The OE may establish telework as a condition of employment based on business need when it is in the OE’s best interest as determined and documented by the FRWMB.

 An employee’s compensation, benefits, insurance, retirement, and contributions to voluntary retirement savings plans will not change because of the employee’s telework status or eligibility determination.